shaovoon/str_num_conv/README.md

 ## Future Direction

-Future plan includes the numeric precision for float-to-string conversion.
-If this library proves to be popular enough among C++ developers, I intend to do a port to the C++ standard earlier than C++17.
+If this library proves to be popular enough among C++ developers, I intend to do a port to the C++11/14.
 Maybe a C++23 [std::expected](https://en.cppreference.com/w/cpp/utility/expected) version is in the cards?

 ## Catalogue of Overloaded conv()